rohan472000/endToend-git-repo-extraction-hackathon-app/README.md

 ## Contributing
 If you'd like to contribute to this project, please follow these steps:

---Fork the repository
+- Fork the repository
---Create a new branch
+- Create a new branch
---Make changes and test thoroughly
+- Make changes and test thoroughly
---Create a pull request describing the changes made
+-  Create a pull request describing the changes made

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.